MGA on Twitter

 McKenna Fulton, Community Program Coordinator

 McKenna joined the Myasthenia Gravis Association in 2023.
 She graduated from William Jewell College in 2022, earning a B.A. in Nonprofit Leadership and B.S. in Business Administration.
-She is currently pursuing her Masters Degree in Healthcare Administration at Park University.
+She has a Masters Degree in Healthcare Administration from Park University.
 Aside from meeting new patients and learning their stories, McKenna is eager to spread awareness about Myasthenia Gravis.
 In her free time, she likes painting and trying out different coffee shops in the Kansas City area.
 McKenna is from Camden Point, MO.

 Halle Walker, Event Coordinator